apache/cassandra-java-driver/manual/mapper/daos/query/README.md

 ## Query methods

-Annotate a DAO method with [@Select] to provide your own query string:
+Annotate a DAO method with [@Query] to provide your own query string:

 ```java
 @Dao